 It is important to note that the Trump administration has a habit of issuing press releases citing plans for major foreign investments in the U.S. that never materialize.
 In July 2017 Foxconn announced—to great fanfare from the White House–plans to invest $10 billion and bring “thousands of new American jobs” to Wisconsin and elsewhere in the United States (White House 2017).
 News reports indicate that Foxconn’s buildings in Wisconsin were still empty as of April 2020 (Dzieza and Patel 2020).1

-More than 5 million manufacturing jobs and 91,000 plants have been lost since 1998: Change in number of manufacturing establishments (actual), and change in manufacturing employment (thousands), 1998–2018
+Nearly 5 million manufacturing jobs and more than 91,000 plants have been lost since 1997: Change in number of manufacturing establishments (actual), and change in manufacturing employment (thousands), 1997–2018

 Sources: Employment numbers: EPI analysis of Bureau of Labor Statistics (BLS) Current Employment Statistics establishment employment data.
 Establishment numbers: EPI analysis of U.S. Census Bureau Business Dynamics Statistics data for 1997–2016 and U.S. Census Bureau County Business Patterns data for 2016–2018.